nickdammy/nickdammy/README.md

 - 👋 Hi, I’m Oluwadamilola "Dammy" for short
 - 👀 I’m interested in Problem Solving
-- 🌱 I’m currently pursuing my Master's Degree in Software Engineering
+- 🌱 I have a Master's Degree in Software Engineering and a Bachelor's in Computer Science
-- 💞️ I’m looking to collaborate on Web, Mobile and other software Programs
+- 💞️ I’m looking to collaborate on Web, Mobile, and other software Programs

 <!---